 - 1. On the System menu, point to Preferences and then click Appearance to open the Appearance Preferences dialogue box. - 2.
 Click the Background tab and select the wallpaper No Wallpaper.
-You can view colours only if you have not set any desktop wallpaper.
+You can only view colours if you have not set any desktop wallpaper.

-Figure 7.8: Changing Background Colour
+Figure 6.8: Changing Background Colour